AxelWalthelm/ContourTracing/README.md

 In the given FECTS implementation a pixel is emitted into the traced contour when we leave the pixel.
 This allows for efficient suppression of border-only pixels.
-Pixel-based analysis can only suppress pixels that are *at* the border, but **edge-based analysis allows to suppress pixels where the contour follows the image border, while keeping pixels where the contour reaches or leaves the image border**.
+Pixel-based analysis can only suppress pixels that are *at* the border, but **edge-based analysis can suppress pixels where the contour follows the image border, while keeping pixels where the contour reaches or leaves the image border**.
 If you are not interested in this feature, the implementation may be minimally simplified by emitting pixels when they are reached.
 (But think about: do you want the start pixel to be at the begin, the end, or both?)